 Paint sprayer instruction books tell you to keep the spray gun parallel to the wall at all times.
 In a perfect world, you would do this.

 Remove the siphon tube from the paint can, put it in the clean bucket, and switch the paint machine to "Prime" or "Flush."
 Spray until clean water flows out.
-You may need to change out the water in the clean bucket about three times for this to happen.
+You may need to change out the water in the clean bucket several times until it runs clear.